• Skip to primary navigation

 • In a 10.25" cast-iron skillet, melt butter over medium heat.

-• Add celery and onions, along with a pinch of salt and cook until the onion is translucent, about 5 minutes.
+• Add celery and onions, along with a pinch of salt, and cook until the onion is translucent, for about 5 minutes.

-• Next, add in minced garlic, along with spicesd, and cook until garlic is fragrant, about 30 seconds.
+• Next, add minced garlic, along with spices, and cook until garlic is fragrant (about 30 seconds).

-• Add in the frozen mixed vegetables and cook until softened, about 1-2 minutes.
+• Add the frozen mixed vegetables and cook until softened (about 1-2 minutes).

-• Add in the cream cheese and chicken broth, stirring constantly until a sauce forms, adjust seasonings to taste as you go.
+• Add the cream cheese and chicken broth, stirring constantly until a sauce forms.
+Adjust seasonings to taste as you go.
 Turn the heat to low, then pour in the heavy cream.

 For the crust